openedx-unsupported/configuration/README.md

 Tagging is the bridge between the provisioning and configuration phases.
 The servers provisioned in your VPC will be stock Ubuntu 12.0.4 LTS servers.
-The only difference between them with be the tags that CloudFront has applied to them.
+The only difference between them will be the tags that CloudFront has applied to them.
 These tags will be used by Ansible to map playbooks to the correct servers.
 The application of the appropriate playbook, will turn each stock host into an appropriately